Credentialing / Re-credentialing Information

 Credentialing / Recruitment Criteria

-All Practitioners must complete the Trusted credentialing process prior to their inclusion in the network.
-Applicants of Trusted health plan who are not actively enrolled with DC Medicaid and are required to enroll must ensure enrollment occurs.
+All Practitioners must complete the Trusted Health Plan, District of Columbia credentialing process prior to their inclusion in the network.
+Applicants of Trusted Health Plan, District of Columbia who are not actively enrolled with DC Medicaid and are required to enroll must ensure enrollment occurs.
 Please see information link below from the Department of Health Care Finance Transmitta#17-28 Appendix A which lists the provider and organizational types that must enroll.